 We’re located within the Hillsboro School District.
 The first elementary school has broken ground and is anticipated to be finished in time for the 2023-2024 school year.
 Other schools are tentatively planned.

 Where are the nearest elementary, middle, and high schools?

 Until the elementary school is finished inside Reed’s Crossing, the public schools include:

 Are there any private schools in the area?

 $99.24 for a single-family detached home and $264.94 for attached homes.

 What do the HOA fees include?

-Common area landscape, roads, paths, trails, and parks, but here at Reed’s Crossing it also covers front yard maintenance – a $500-$700 per year benefit!
+Common area landscape, roads, paths, trails, and parks, but here at Reed’s Crossing it also covers front yard mowing and weed abatement – a $500-$700 per year benefit!

 Will the HOA fee ever go up?

 A budget is developed annually, and the fees could adjust.